One of my favorite childhood memories of Christmastime was baking cookies with my mother.

 Make additional variations by substituting nuts and/or the chocolate chunks.
 A nice combo would be cranberries and pecans, for example.
 Just use whatever you have available!

-For more delicious, healthy treats (most all are grain free), you might want to try:
+More delicious, healthy treats (most all are grain free):

 - Almond Joy Bars (allergy & sugar free options)

 - Almond Truffles (with allergy & sugar free options)